-The rebec is a medieval gut-strung bowed instrument with 3 strings, its body carved from a solid piece of wood.
+The rebec is a late medieval and renaissance gut-strung bowed instrument with 3 strings, its body carved from a solid piece of wood.
 Its sound has a nasal quality, unlike the more full-sounding modern violin, which shares some of the rebec’s characteristics: strings played with a bow, a fretless neck, a curved bridge to allow strings to be bowed singly, and a soundboard carved to have a gentle upward curve.
-Like so many medieval musical instruments, the origins of the rebec are in Arabia and north Africa, the region of so much cultural exchange, trade and crusading in the middle ages.
-Perhaps surprisingly, it was still being played beyond the renaissance and to the end of the baroque period in western Europe, by now having fallen from grace from a regal courtly instrument to one of lowly street entertainment.
-In south-east Europe, the rebec continues to be played to this day, playing vigorous and exciting traditional music.
+Distinguishing the rebec from other medieval and renaissance bowed instruments, in particular the vielle (medieval fiddle), has been a matter of some contention until more recent scholarship re-evaluated the primary evidence.

-It is difficult to describe the joy to be had from a private viewing of the beautiful and tiny mandore in the Victoria & Albert Museum.
+It is difficult to describe the joy of a private viewing of the beautiful and tiny mandore in the Victoria & Albert Museum.
 The instrument, repaired in 1640 by the mysterious Monsieur Boissart and probably dated to c.
 1570, is exquisite.
 You can view photographs and read my observations about it in the second of these three articles.
 The first article traces the history and pre-history of the mandore, with its origins in the lute and gittern familes.
 This, the third and final article, is a record of the design and making of a new mandore based on, but not a replica of, the V&A’s instrument.
 The affable and ever-accommodating maker was Paul Baker; the delighted and very lucky player is Ian Pittaway, the author of this piece.
 This was to be a new journey for us both: me never having played a mandore, Paul never having made one.
-Includes a video of the completed mandore playing 3 pieces from the John Skene mandore book of 1625-1635, accompanied by photographs of its construction.
+The article includes a video of the completed mandore playing 3 pieces from the John Skene mandore book of 1625-1635, accompanied by photographs of its construction.

-The gittern was the most important stringed instrument of the late medieval period.
+The gittern was one of the most important plucked fingerboard instruments of the late medieval period.
 Loved by all levels of society, it was played by royal appointment, in religious service, in taverns, for singing, for dancing, and in duets with the lute.
 Yet we know of no specific pieces played on this instrument.
-What we do have are many representations of it being played in a wide variety of contexts from the 11th century onwards and one surviving instrument of the mid–15th century, and from this we can reconstruct something of the history and repertoire of this widely-loved instrument.
-Includes a video of a French estampie played on gittern.
+What we do have are many representations of it being played in a wide variety of contexts and one surviving instrument of the 15th century, and from this we can reconstruct something of the history and repertoire of this widely-loved instrument.
+This article begins with a video of a French estampie played on gittern.

 The history of a stunning 17th(?) century instrument, observations on its lutherie, and questions over its dating.